marekSurak/ethers-learning/README.md

 ```

 <b>Contract</b> <br />
-`ethers.Contract` represents an object with mapped methods for interaction with specific contract on Ethereum network
+represents an object with mapped methods for interaction with specific contract on Ethereum network

 ```
 // address = addres of deployed smart contract on Ethereum network